DanielSiepmann/typo3-extension-workshop/Documentation/source/StartNewExtension.rst

 Start new extension
 ===================

+We will start with the simplest example ``Hello World``.
+Once we understood the basics, we will create an "address" extension to manage a custom record.

 Necessary files
 ---------------

-The only necessary file is :file:`ext_emconf.php`.
+Extensions consists of a folder and the single necessary file, which is :file:`ext_emconf.php`.
 This configures the *Extension Manager*.
 Without this file, the Extension Manager would not recognize the extension and would prevent installation.

 .. literalinclude:: ../../CodeExamples/localPackages/example_extension/ext_emconf.php
    :language: php